eez-open/studio/docs/draft/styles/styles.md

 ![Alt text](image-14.png)

-    - Use style: same as in EEZ-GUI project
+`Use style` property is the same as in EEZ-GUI project.

 For the following properties, please consult CSS documentation for the meaning: